Science Course Descriptions

 0360 Applications of Advanced STEM

 Description: Advanced Applications of STEM will apply a wide variety of science disciplines and practices such as physics, biology, chemistry, astronomy, geology, environmental science, and engineering.
-The course will reflect the events of the current Science Olympiad season.
+The laboratory-based course will reflect the events of the current Science Olympiad season.
 Within the 23 events, there are several events that involve designing and conducting experiments, designing vehicles (i.e. planes, bridges, electrical sensors), designing and constructing musical instruments, and much more.
 Participation on the Science Olympiad team is strongly encouraged but not required for enrollment in this course.
 Students will have the opportunity to pursue the areas of science that they are most interested in from the list of major topics and themes listed below.

 Major Topics or Themes: (additional topics may be covered)